GNUGradyn/react-native-google-auth/README.md

 ![Step 8](https://github.com/GNUGradyn/react-native-google-auth/blob/main/img/5.png?raw=true)

-Set the application type to "Web Application". **YOU MUST CHOOSE WEB APPLICATION EVEN IF YOU ARE MAKING AN ANDROID AND/OR IOS APP.**.
-The Android/iOS clients will come later.
+Set the application type to "Web Application". **YOU MUST CHOOSE WEB APPLICATION EVEN IF YOU ARE MAKING AN ANDROID AND/OR IOS APP.** The Android/iOS clients will come later.
+You can change the name if you wish.
+Click Create.
+If you get a pop-up after the following screen with credentials, just click Ok.

 ![Step 9](https://github.com/GNUGradyn/react-native-google-auth/blob/main/img/9.png?raw=true)
 ## Usage